To learn more about Ted Ryce and his work, click this link below: CLICK HERE for more on Ted Ryce <<<

 Ted Ryce: Oh, yeah.

-And their biggest news is that the subway broken down for half an hour or something.
+And their biggest news is that the subway broke down for half an hour or something.

 Ted Ryce: Yeah, or someone got their cellphone stolen, yeah.